usagov/Corporate-Consumer-Contact-API-Documentation/README.md

     }

 For a complete list of fields returned in the json, see the data model description above.
 Please note that any field that contains more than one item in it (such as web URLs), is returned as an array and noted in the data model description.

-We encourage you to try out the [interactive documentation](http://www.usa.gov/About/developer-resources/federal-agency-directory/interactivecorpdoc.shtml#!/contacts/) to learn more.

 ## Terms of Service